clinical trials

 Dragonfly Research, The Elliot Lewis Center’s research arm, is currently conducting many clinical trials for relapsing and progressive forms of multiple sclerosis.
 Ongoing research includes phase II and phase III clinical trials, as well as phase IV observational trials, investigating the efficacy of new and existing multiple sclerosis therapies.

 Opportunities to enroll for studies at Dragonfly Research change regularly, and enrollment is limited.
-If you are interested in participating, we encourage you to contact us as soon as possible and check this page frequently.
-Our Clinical Research Coordinators can be reached at 781-591-8313.
+If you are interested in participating, we encourage you to contact us as soon as possible.
+Below are some of the clinical trials currently offered at The Elliot Lewis Center.
+Our Clinical Research Coordinators can be reached at 781-591-8314.

 The Elliot Lewis Center and Dragonfly Research also conduct independent research projects to address important clinical issues.
 Learn more here.

-Clinical Trial Opportunity for Patients with Relapsing Remitting Multiple Sclerosis
+Clinical Trial Opportunity for Patients with Relapsing Multiple Sclerosis

 EXCHANGE